nvs/map/docs/configuration.md

 ### `patch` _(`table`)_

-The file list containing JASS scripts that are provided by Warcraft 3 itself.
-Typically, these are the 'common.j' and 'blizzard.j'.
+The file list containing JASS scripts that are provided by Warcraft III itself.
+Typically, these are the `common.j` and `blizzard.j`.

 ### `scripts` _(`table`)_